 the offender is taken, at the expiry of the period mentioned in subsection (1), to have elected to pay the fine or fines.

-[Section 101D inserted by No. 68 of 2004 s.
+[Section 101D inserted: No. 68 of 2004 s.
 38.]

 101E.
 Failure to enter into undertaking

 An election under section 101D to enter into an undertaking lapses if the undertaking is for any reason not entered into before the time allowed under section 101C(1)(d).